Minnesota Vikings vs. Chicago Bears NFL Week 15 Odds, Plays and Insights for December 20, 2021

 Over/under insights

-- Minnesota and its opponents have combined to score more than 44 points in 10 of 13 games this season.
+- Minnesota and its opponents have gone over the current 44-point total in 10 of 13 games (76.9%) this season.

-- Chicago has combined with its opponents to score more than 44 points in five of 13 games this season.
+- Chicago's games have gone over 44 points in five of 13 chances this season.

-- Monday's over/under is 0.3 points lower than the two team's combined 44.3 points per game average.
+- The combined points per game average of the two teams, 44.3, is 0.3 points more than Monday's over/under.

-- These two squads surrender a combined 51.1 points per game, 7.1 more than this contest's over/under.
+- This contest's over/under is 7.1 points fewer than the 51.1 these two squads combine to give up per game in 2021.

 - The Vikings and their opponents have scored an average of 49.3 points per game in 2021, 5.3 more than Monday's total.